shuozhixu/academicwriting/README.md

 There may be some scenarios in which you do not need to obtain permission.
 For example, the image or figure has been substantially modified.
 In this case, you still need to cite journal D. However, if you use a TEM or SEM image or photo, you need to obtain permission from the copyright holder even if you add in the caption that the image has been modified.

 Another common mistake is that the letters/numbers contained in figures are too small.
 The rule of thumb is that the letters/numbers in figures should have the same font size as those in the main text.
 If they are too small, you can either enlarge the figure or increase the font size when making the figure.

+In addition, please try adjusting the legend's position so that it won't overlap with any curves or symbols.

 ## Tables